 System locations are typically used to group together Conferencing Nodes that are in the same physical location.
-System locations serve two purposes:
+System locations serve various purposes:

 - They enable Pexip Infinity to make intelligent decisions about routing of media and signaling, including overflowing to another location when a particular location reaches its transcoding capacity, and the separation of Proxying Edge Nodes from Transcoding Conferencing Nodes.

-- External services such as DNS, NTP, H.323 gatekeepers, SIP proxies, Skype for Business / Lync Servers, TURN servers, STUN servers, SNMP NMSs and policy profiles are configured on a per-location basis, and are used by all Conferencing Nodes in that location.
+- Services such as DNS, NTP, H.323 gatekeepers, SIP proxies, web proxies, Skype for Business / Lync Servers, Teams Connectors, TURN servers, STUN servers, SNMP NMSs, policy profiles, and event sinks are configured on a per-location basis, and are used by all Conferencing Nodes in that location.

 A Conferencing Node's system location is assigned when the node is deployed, but it can be subsequently modified.

 If you change the system location of a Conferencing Node, all existing calls will be disconnected and the Conferencing Node will be restarted.

 Grouping Conferencing Nodes by location allows Pexip Infinity to make intelligent decisions about routing.
 For example, if a conference is taking place across many Conferencing Nodes in two different locations, then Pexip Infinity will nominate one node in each location to act as an intermediary for that location.
 Media streams are sent between each intermediary only, rather than multiple streams being sent between each of the nodes at each of the locations.
 For more information, see Conference distribution.